How to Write a Product Manager Resume in 2022 [Step By Step]

 If you can't find a metric for that accomplishment, then consider removing it from your resume.

-After all, if you can't prove the value of your accomplishment, then a recruiter is unlikely to believe that your accomplishment was valuable.
+After all, if you can't prove the value of your accomplishment, then the hiring manager is unlikely to believe that your accomplishment was valuable.

 If you focus on the method, you take away focus from the impact.
-Product management is about delivering impact, so stay focused!
+Product management is about delivering impact!

 Recruiters and hiring managers think in the same way.